 Early game: Spend the early game responding to your opponent’s threats and slowly working towards your own late game with card draw.
-Kobold Librarian and Tar Creeper are excellent cheap minions to help you clear off early game creatures.
+Kobold Librarian and Stonehill Defender are excellent cheap minions to help you clear off early game creatures.

 Don’t be afraid to Life Tap aggressively for the first couple of turns if you have the Mana to spare, need to dig for your important cards or are holding onto a Mountain Giant.
 You have a lot of life gain in the deck through Dark Pact and Lesser Amethyst Spellstone to restore any lost health.

 Mid game: This will likely be the turning point against aggro and mid-range decks.
 If their board is looking threatening, then now is the time to go for clears using Hellfire and Defile.
 Taking out a lot of their minions with those cards is key to starving them of resources so you can take control heading into the late game.

 If you can get your legendary weapon Skull of the Man’ari in play on Turn 5 as well, Doomguard and Voidlord will be significant obstacles for your opponent that early on.
 Possessed Lackey with Dark Pact is a terrific combo to heal you up while also bringing a big demon onto the board.

 Late game: Now you can start having fun.
 With Carnivorous Cube you’ll either want to set up a near impenetrable wall of minions by having the grumpy green fella chomp away on a Voidlord, or if you see the chance to rush your adversary down then a Doomguard might be the more sensible choice.
 Even if they somehow manage to see off all of these threats you have Bloodreaver Gul’dan to bring them all back again.

 Some words of advice to deal with aggro decks:

 - 1. Keep aggressive openings in check with your efficient early game cards such as Kobold Librarian, Stonehill Defender or even Defile.